Montmorency River: Development and use

 There are 48 dams in all on the Montmorency River and its tributaries.
 Of these, 14 are used to regulate water flow, five to provide drinking water, and only one is used exclusively for hydro-electric power generation.
 The Hydro-Québec power station at the Montmorency Falls is no longer in operation, but not far upstream is the Marches-Naturelles Hydro-electric Power Station.
 It has an installed capacity of 4.16 MW.

 All municipalities along its course rely on the Montmorency or tributaries for its drinking water supply.
 Only Sainte-Brigitte-de-Laval treats its waste waters before pumping it back into the Montmorency.
-Boischatel and Beauport put their waste water into the Saint Lawrence River.
+Boischatel and Beauport put their wastewater into the Saint Lawrence River.
 The municipalities of L’Ange-Gardien, Château-Richer, Lac-Beauport, Stoneham-et-Tewkesbury do not impact the water quality of the Montmorency since their population centres lie outside the rivers basin, and therefore the water quality is very good.

 A total of 76 bridges cross the Montmorency River.
-Of these, only 3 are public road bridges: Quebec Route 40, Avenue Royale between Beauport and Boischatel, and one at Enchanteresse Island.
+Of these, only three are public road bridges: Quebec Route 40, Avenue Royale between Beauport and Boischatel, and one at Enchanteresse Island.